 Now, Let us Consider the Younger Perspective

 Many children have to get up earlier than their parents ever did, because of the need for them to be dropped off very early at childcare or school, as their parents, guardians or carers (PGCs) frequently have much longer commutes, to and from work, than used to be the case.
 These workers are also under increasing pressure to be in work earlier and to stay later.
 A consequence of all this is that, too often, children and youngsters are spending too long in childcare and after-school arrangements.

 The Necessity of Sleep for Physical and Mental Health

-Children grow during sleep, and their bones continue to develop.
+Children, youngsters and young people grow during sleep, and their bones continue to develop.
 It is understood that 90 per cent of bone growth takes place at night.
 NINE TO TEN hours of good quality, sustained, sleep give a child, youngster, and teenager adequate rest.
 The human growth hormone is released during this time, resulting in growth spurts.
 Sleep is essential for the body to rest, and adequate rest means better physical growth.